Home Viagra

 In 2016, the FDA approved the first-ever generic version of Viagra to be manufactured and distributed by Teva, a Pennsylvania-based pharmaceutical company.
 The drugs entered the market in December 2017.

-Viagra has always been linked to some serious side effects affecting the eyes, ears, penis, heart and blood vessels.
+Experts have linked Viagra to some serious side effects affecting the eyes, ears, penis, heart and blood vessels.
 A 2014 study published in JAMA Internal Medicine also points to a possible link between the use of sildenafil (the active ingredient in Viagra) and melanoma, the most dangerous form of skin cancer.
 However, the significance of this link is still unclear.

 How Does Viagra Work?